aahndeshpande/Truckers-Project/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Architecture

+Check out the [detailed architecture diagrams](docs/diagrams/architecture.md) for a visual overview of the project structure and data flow.

 ## Acknowledgments

 - Aditya Aahn Deshpande - Project Owner and Lead Developer